sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

 mean event-related changes in spectral power (from pre-stimulus baseline) at each time during the epoch and at each frequency (\< 50 Hz).
 To inspect these changes more closely, click on the color image.
 A new window will pop up.
-Enabling Matlab zoom allows zooming in to any desired time/frequency window.
+Enabling MATLAB zoom allows zooming in to any desired time/frequency window.
 The ERSP image shows a brief decrease in power at about 370 ms at 8 Hz (click on the image to zoom in and determine the exact frequency), a power increase centered at 13.5 Hz and starting at 300 ms. More spectral changes